MinnesotaGO logo, link to homepage

 Crude by Rail

 During the previous State Freight Plan update, one of the key topic areas was mitigation of potential impacts by shipments of crude oil by rail.
 In the years leading up to that plan, the volume of crude by rail shipments had peaked at their highest levels ever recorded, largely due to the development of oil fields in North Dakota and Canada using hydraulic fracturing processes to obtain what was previously considered to be unproductive areas.
 Existing pipeline infrastructure was not able to handle this sudden influx of crude oil and rail freight absorbed much of this volume.
-However, this led to many concerns for public safety due to a string of high- profile crude-by-rail derailments and explosions throughout north America.
+However, this led to many concerns for public safety due to a string of high- profile crude-by-rail derailments and explosions throughout North America.
 These events left to deaths and the destruction of property.
 MnDOT developed a number of strategies to address these concerns, including the installation of additional safety measures along rail corridors with higher volumes of crude-by-rail.
 However, since the release of the previous plan, the volume of crude oil being shipped by rail has dropped substantially, in large part due to the completion of many regional pipeline projects.
 While the risks inherent in crude- by-rail shipments have not gone away entirely, it is considered to be much less of an imminent risk.

 Highway-Rail Grade Crossing Safety